‘Star Wars: Episode 8’ Rumor: Snoke’s Connection To Mandalore Hinted

 The towering villain was also said to be moving around a lot in one The Last Jedi scene as if he was in a fight.
 Whether this ring will be involved or not in that remains to be seen.

-Star Wars: Episode 8 – The Last Jedi will hit the big screen December 15.
-The first trailer will be shown at the Star Wars Celebration to be held April 13 to 16.
+Star Wars: Episode 8 – The Last Jedi will hit the big screen on December 15.
+The first trailer will be shown at the Star Wars Celebration to be held from April 13 to 16.

-[Featured Image by Disney and Lucasfilm]
+[Featured Image by Disney/Lucasfilm]